 My 200-Hour certification is from another school.
 Can I take the 300-Hour ISHTA training?

 Yes!
 We invite you to explore the path of ISHTA.
 Trainees who have not completed the ISHTA 200-Hour program must enroll in the ISHTA Bridge Program.
-Bridge students attend 26 hours of lectures in the 200-Hour Program, covering fundamental ISHTA material.
-Bridge enrollment is $400 for those simultaneously submitting a deposit for 300-Hour training, and includes a full 200-Hour manual.
-Bridge Program tuition as a stand-alone training is $800.
+Bridge students attend approximately 26 hours of lectures in the 200-Hour Program, covering fundamental ISHTA material.
+The Bridge Program tuition is $500 for the audio files or as a stand alone training.
+If enrolling in combination with our 300-Hour Teacher Training, tuition is $350, in which case the $500 non-refundable, non-transferrable deposit for 300-Hour TT is also due for a total of $850.
+The Bridge Program includes a full 200-Hour manual.

 I am a serious practitioner, but am not able to do all advanced postures.
 Can I apply?

 Absolutely.
 Yoga is an individual practice and the path takes many physical forms.
 We expect and welcome different levels of physical ability.
 Your commitment to deepening your yoga is the true requirement.